The Other Side of the Frontier

 The Other Side of the Frontier is a history book published in 1981 by Australian historian Henry Reynolds.
 It is a study of Aboriginal Australian resistance to the British settlement, or invasion, of Australia from 1788 onwards.

 The book constituted the first comprehensive research on this topic, and had a profound impact on Australian historiography.
-The University of New South Wales Press, which later published the book in 2012, said it "profoundly changed the way in which we understand the history of relations between indigenous Australians and European settlers.
+The University of New South Wales Press, which later published the book in 2012, said it "profoundly changed the way in which we understand the history of relations between Indigenous Australians and European settlers.
 It has since become a classic of Australian history."
 Robert Manne described it as "an important landmark", while Professor Cassandra Pybus of the University of Sydney wrote of the book that "no one could doubt the magnitude of Henry Reynolds' achievement in profoundly changing the way we understand our past".

 History and context

-'The Other Side of the Frontier' is about the history of the aboriginals and indigenous people after the commencement of a huge wave of immigration from 1788 on-wards.
+The Other Side of the Frontier is about the history of Indigenous Australian peoples, in particular Aboriginal Australians, after the commencement of a huge wave of immigration from 1788 onwards.
 Aboriginal people encountered cultures which were foreign to them.
-It was said that 'over 750,000 Aboriginal people inhabited the island continent in 1788'. and through the arrival of settlers, who brought diseases, destroyed the immediate population of many Sydney tribes.
-For thousands of years before the European invasion, the land was populated by a number of Aboriginal tribes, as colonists led to believe the land was terra nullius. meaning 'no one’s land'.
-Aborigines lived along the 'foreshores of the harbour' where they ‘fished and hunted the waters and hinterlands of the area, harvested good from the surrounding bush.’[3]
+According to Reynolds, "over 750,000 Aboriginal people inhabited the island continent in 1788".
+The arrival of settlers, who brought diseases, destroyed the immediate population of many Sydney tribes.
+For thousands of years before the European invasion, the land was populated by a number of Aboriginal tribes, although there was a widespread belief that the land was terra nullius, meaning "no one's land".
+Aboriginal people lived along the Sydney harbour foreshores where they "fished and hunted the waters and hinterlands of the area, harvested good from the surrounding bush".[3]
 They were able to be independent and agreeable and did not need to travel away from their land, as their surroundings had everything they needed.
 They were able to trade between tribal groups and only moving across the land due to seasonal changes.
-Without any war between tribes, they were able to live happily, growing their customs, language and culture – 'the heart of which was connection to the land'.
+Without any war between tribes, they were able to live happily, growing their customs, language and culture – "the heart of which was connection to the land".